-- Workers accepting seasonal employment are well aware that they will be employed only for a particular period after which they will resume being unemployed and hence, wages will be paid accordingly.
+- Workers accepting seasonal employment are well aware that they will be employed only for a particular period, which they will resume being unemployed.
+Hence, wages will be paid accordingly.

-- This is better than complete unemployment as labor force would earn wages for at least a part of the year.
+- It is better than complete unemployment as the labor force would earn wages for at least a part of the year.
 So, it is an essential part of many jobs.

-- Some people choose seasonal employment because they have some other prime activity to do during the time they are unemployed.
-For example, summer jobs, hobbies, etc. which they would not prefer or would not join if the employment had been all year round.
+- Some people choose seasonal employment because they have some other prime activity to do when they are unemployed.
+For example, summer jobs, hobbies, etc., which they would not prefer or would not join if the employment had been all year round.

-- It may actually be considered as an opportunity by some professionals or students to build skillsets during a time of the year as they may be in other employment or coaching for the rest of the year.
+- It may be considered as an opportunity by some professionals or students to build skill sets during a time of the year as they may be in other employment or coaching for the rest of the year.
 E.g., internships, fixed-term hires, etc.

 Limitations of Seasonal Unemployment

 - The primary disadvantage or limitation of seasonal unemployment is the same as any other unemployment.
 The employees/ workers/ Labor force face personal hardships when they are unemployed.
 However, it all depends on the employees also.
 Some might be willing to remain idle during the unemployment season, while others may search for other jobs.